-There are no individual schemes in the proposed condition programme that currently exceed £250,000 - though it should be noted that the reserve schemes at Ashbrow Primary School rewire and Highbank JI&N School rewire will be undertaken if budget constraints allow.
+There are no individual schemes in the proposed condition programme that currently exceed £250,000.
 Further schemes may be added by officers, subject to approval, using authority delegated in the attached cabinet report providing that there are sufficient funds available.